7vma/Plant-Friend/README.md

 -SP = Sun Points
 -Keep your SP above 0 and below 200 or else you will lose the game.

 Each command button takes up a turn
 -Each turn lowers WP & SP by 10

 Water command / button
--Gives your plant water.
+- Gives your plant water.
 Raises WP by 25 points
 - 1 turn is passed and -10WP & -10SP.

 Sunbathe command / button
--Give your plant sun.
+- Give your plant sun.
 Raises SP by 25 points
 - 1 turn is passed and -10WP & -10SP.